-(11) Retained earnings
+(12) Retained earnings

 - A. The legal reserve shall be exclusively used to cover accumulated deficit, to issue new stocks or distribute cash to shareholders in proportion to their share ownership.
-The use of legal reserve for the issuance of stocks or cash dividends to shareholders in proportion to their share ownership is permitted provided that the balance of such reserve exceeds 25% of the Company's paid-in capital. - B. Under the Company's Articles of Incorporation, the Company operates in a volatile business environment and is in stable growth stage, the appropriation of earnings should consider fund requirements and capital budgets to decide how much earnings will be kept or distributed and how much cash dividends will be distributed.
+The use of legal reserve for the issuance of stocks or cash dividends to shareholders in proportion to their share ownership is permitted provided that the balance of such reserve exceeds 25% of the Company's paid-in capital. - Under the Company's Articles of Incorporation, the Company operates in a volatile business environment and is in stable growth stage, the appropriation of earnings should consider fund requirements and capital budgets to decide how much earnings will be kept or distributed and how much cash dividends will be distributed.
 10% of the annual net income, after offsetting any loss of prior years and paying all taxes and dues, shall be set aside as legal reserve.
 The remaining net income is the distributable net profit of this period, which is added to the unappropriated retained earnings from prior years to arrive at the accumulated distributable net profit.
-After considering business environment, future operations, the need for reinvestment, and so on, the Board of Directors will propose a resolution for the distribution of earnings which will be appropriated as: 50%~100% of accumulated distributable net profit shall be appropriated as dividends and bonuses to shareholders, with cash dividends being at least 1% of the total dividends.
+After considering business environment, future operations, the need for reinvestment, and so on, the Board of Directors will propose a resolution for the distribution of earnings which will be approved at the shareholders' meeting.
+The distributable net profit shall be appropriated as: 50%~100% of accumulated distributable net profit will be appropriated as dividends and bonuses to shareholders, with cash dividends being at least 1% of the total dividends.
 Amounts shall be distributed as stock dividends when the price per share of cash dividend is less than \$0.5 (in dollars).
+If the distribution of shareholders' dividends and bonuses is fully or partially made by cash, it shall be approved by at lease half of directors in board of directors with at least two-thirds attendance of directors and reported to shareholders' meeting.
+It is not applicable to the related regulation in the abovementioned that the distribution shall be approved by shareholders' meeting. - C. In accordance with the regulations, the Company shall set aside special reserve arising from the debit balance in other equity items at the balance sheet date before distributing earnings.
+When debit balance in other equity items is reversed subsequently, an equal amount could then be used for distribution.

-- C. In accordance with the regulations, the Company shall set aside special reserve arising from the debit balance in other equity items at the balance sheet date before distributing earnings.
-When debit balance in other equity items is reversed subsequently, an equal amount could then be used for distribution. - D. The Company recognised dividends distributed to owners in 2018 and 2017 amounting to \$1,269,905 (\$13.00 dollars per share) and \$1,032,293 (\$10.70 dollars per share) for cash dividends, respectively; \$- and \$9,648 (\$0.10 dollars per share) for stock dividends, respectively.
-During its meeting on February 18, 2019, the Board of Directors' proposed for the distribution of dividends from 2018 earnings of \$1,538,539 (\$15.75 dollars per share) for cash dividends. - E. For the information relating to employees' compensation and directors' and supervisors' remuneration, please refer to Note 6(17), "Employee benefit expenses".
+- D. The Company recognized dividends distributed to owners in 2019 and 2018 amounting to \$1,538,539 (\$15.75 dollars per share) and \$1,269,905 (\$13.00 dollars per share), respectively.
+During its meeting on February 17, 2020, the Board of Directors proposed for the distribution of dividends from 2019 earnings of \$1,670,414 (\$17.10 dollars per share) for cash dividends. - E. For the information relating to employees' compensation and directors' and supervisors' remuneration, please refer to Note 6(18), "Employee benefit expenses".

-(12) Operating revenue
+(13) Operating revenue